tukcps/jAADD/README.md

 # jAADD
 This repository contains the jAADD library.
 It implements *Affine Arithmetic Decision Diagrams* (AADD) in Java.
+AADD permit in particular the symbolic execution of Java codes.
 AADD are a combination of reduced, ordered BDD that model discrete conditions and Affine Forms that model computations on reals.
 Both interact via predicates.